 • Identify your problem statement.
 The problem should be very specific and have a practical significance for your own organization.
 It should also be interesting to you.
 The problem statement should be limited to one sentence.
 Focus on the present and do not analyze causes at this point.
 An example might be, "The problem is CMH EMS is not able to provide medications that require refrigeration."

 Background and Significance:

-- Background and history of the problem in the student's organization. - Significance of the problem in the student's organization from a past, present, and probable future impact on organizational effectiveness or patient care.
+- Describe the background and history of the problem in your organization. - Present the significance of the problem in your organization from a past, present, and probable future impact on organizational effectiveness or patient care.

 Literature Review: